 - Layers – depending on the weather, it can get cold and windy while out on the water.

-- Bring both a wide for landscapes and a long lens for the monkeys.
+- Bring a wide lens for landscapes and

 If you’re planning a trip, you can check out the boat cruise we took here.
 Keep in mind, you are at the mercy of the weather, so the more time you’re out there, the better chances you have to capture the photos and get the weather you want!